shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### <span class="puzzle">Puzzle</span>

 - Use a ![icon][power_nut] Power Nut.
-- Push the block in front of you in the ↙️ direction like this :
+- Push the block in front of you in the ↙️ direction like this:
 ![](./assets/images/white_forest_wodden_puzzle_ref_1.webp)
 - Walk on the weight switch & push the block at the top on it.
 - Walk around & push the 1st bottom block on the weight switch behind it.